jameslan/libxml2-wasm/docs/performance.md

   - [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser)
   - [xmldoc](https://www.npmjs.com/package/xmldoc)

-To run the benchmark, build the lib first,
+To execute the benchmark, ensure that the lib is built first:

 ```sh
 npm ci && npm run build
 ```

-Then run test in `benchmark` directory,
+Then, navigate to the benchmark directory and execute the following commands:

 ```sh
 cd benchmark && npm ci